General information on Toll house from Beeding, Sussex

 Toll houses were built as part of the system of road maintenance by Turnpike Trusts, whereby private trusts were empowered to stop the public highway with gates, bars, and turnpikes.
 At these points, on average three or four miles apart, a toll was demanded for vehicular and animal traffic.

-The Beeding Toll Cottage was built to control what the official turnpike records call ‘the new road to avoid Beeding Hill, from Beeding through Old Shoreham to the south-east corner of the Sheep Fold in the parish of Kingston-by-Sea’.
+The Beeding Toll House was built to control what the official turnpike records call ‘the new road to avoid Beeding Hill, from Beeding through Old Shoreham to the south-east corner of the Sheep Fold in the parish of Kingston-by-Sea’.
 This was a diversion authorised by Parliament in 1807, and the cottage was probably built at the same time.

 The new road eased the route through the Downs by avoiding the severe gradient of Beeding Hill, considerably improving the movement of traffic between the older centres of population of the western Weald, such as Petworth and Steyning, and the rising Brighton of the Prince Regent’s time.
 The road remained turnpiked until 1885, and together with the Horsham–Steyning–Beeding road has the added interest of being the last public road in Sussex on which a toll was levied.

-The Beeding Toll Cottage is characteristic of toll cottages in the triangle between Worthing, Horsham and Shoreham but is the last survival of this type — all the others have been demolished for road improvements.
+The Beeding Toll House is characteristic of toll cottages in the triangle between Worthing, Horsham and Shoreham but is the last survival of this type — all the others have been demolished for road improvements.
 It was dismantled and moved to the Museum in 1968 after an accident in which a lorry caused severe damage to the structure.
 The missing front section and chimney have been reconstructed from photographic evidence.

 An old photograph of the very similar cottage at Bramber, on the same turnpike road, shows clearly the gates and general arrangement of the road, and replicas of these have been reconstructed at the Museum.
 The toll board, attached to the outside of the toll cottage, originally came from the Northchapel Tollhouse near Petworth.